vGsteiger/ast-project/README.md

 - `src`: Contains the source code of the project
 - `src/srcreduce`: Contains the source code of the source code reduction and binary size maximization framework
 - `examples`: Contains example generated source code and the corresponding binary size reduction results
+- `docs`: Contains the reports which make up the project documentation

 ## Usage